Noah's Ark, by VARB

 Barré-Nolan Studio

-In 1914 Barré and Bill Nolan founded their own studio: Barré-Nolan.
-This was the first animation studio in history, even though their attempt was moderate compared with the more professional factory-based studios that would follow later.
-In May 1915 they launched one of the first animated series centered around one character: 'The Animated Grouch Chasers', distributed by the Edison Studios.
+In 1914, Raoul Barré and Bill Nolan founded their own studio, Barré-Nolan.
+This was the first animation studio in history, even though their attempt was moderate compared with the more professional factory-based studios that followed later.
+In May 1915, they launched one of the first animated series centered around one character, 'The Animated Grouch Chasers', distributed by the Edison Studios.
 It was notable for combining animation with live-action.
 Together with Gregory LaCava and Frank Moser of William Randolph Hearst's International Film Service, they also worked on a series of "Phables", based on the comic strip by Tom Powers.
-Among the people who were once employed at Barré-Nolan were Gregory LaCava, Jack King, Frank Moser, Tom Norton, Clarence Rigby, George Vernon Stallings and Pat Sullivan.
-In 1916 Hearst's International Film Service hired most of Barré's animators, including Nolan.
+Among the people who worked for Barré-Nolan were Gregory LaCava, Jack King, Frank Moser, Tom Norton, Clarence Rigby, George Vernon Stallings and Pat Sullivan.
+In 1916, Hearst's International Film Service hired away most of Barré's animators, including Nolan.
 Barré became a contractor to IFS, but only stayed for seven films.

 One of Barré's 'Animated Grouch Chasers'.